-What is an NBI clearance?
+What Is an NBI Clearance?

 The purpose of the NBI clearance is to prove you’re a citizen in good standing and that you never messed up with the law.

 Perhaps you’re wondering what the difference is between NBI and police clearance.

+Getting an NBI clearance used to be painstakingly slow.
 Fortunately, things took a turn for the better.

+Moreover, a 2017 memorandum has changed the format of the NBI clearance2.
 It’s now a multi-purpose ID bearing the statement “Issued for whatever legal purpose,” meaning you no longer have to specify the purpose (travel/employment; local/overseas) of using the NBI clearance.

 - Philhealth ID

-- Voter’s ID
+- BIR/TIN ID